 - “Kukur Tihar” – The festival of dogs

-The last but not the least one of the 10 reasons why you should visit Nepal in 2018 is the fact that Nepalese celebrate animals and consider them as gods.
+The last but not least one of the 10 reasons why you should visit Nepal in 2020 is the fact that Nepalese celebrate animals and consider them as gods.
 The Nepalese observe the festival of “Kukur Tihar” or the festival of dogs every year in the month of September- October.
 The festival falls on the second day of the Tihar festival, and it is a day dedicated to commemorating the friendship and loyalty of dogs.

 Related: Send Money to Nepal With Best Rates